ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Abstract

 \section{Abstract}

 Autoregressive models (ARMs) are hindered by slow sequential inference.
 While masked diffusion models (MDMs) offer a parallel alternative, they suffer from critical drawbacks: high computational overhead from precluding Key-Value (KV) caching, and incoherent generation arising from learning dependencies over an intractable space of token combinations.
-To address these limitations, we introduce \textsc{ReFusion}, a novel masked diffusion model that achieves superior performance and efficiency by elevating parallel decoding from the token level to a higher slot level, where each slot is a fixed-length, contiguous sub-sequence.
-This is achieved through an iterative ``plan-and-infill'' decoding process: a diffusion-based planning step first identifies a set of weakly dependent slots, and an autoregressive infilling step then decodes these selected slots in parallel.
-The slot-based design simultaneously unlocks full KV cache reuse with a unified causal framework and reduces the learning complexity from the token combination space to a manageable slot-level permutation space.
-Extensive experiments on seven diverse benchmarks show that \textsc{ReFusion} not only overwhelmingly surpasses prior MDMs with 34\% performance gains and an over 18$\times$ speedup on average, but also bridges the performance gap to strong ARMs while maintaining a 2.33$\times$ average speedup.
+To address these limitations, we introduce \textsc{ReFusion}, a novel masked diffusion model that integrates sequence reorganization into the causal attention framework.
+By elevating parallel decoding from the token level to a higher slot level, \textsc{ReFusion} interleaves inter-slot diffusion-based selection with intra-slot autoregressive infilling, while reordering newly generated slots ahead of the remaining masks after each iteration.
+Consequently, this design simultaneously unlocks full KV cache reuse and reduces learning complexity from an intractable token combination space to a manageable slot-level permutation space.
+Extensive experiments on seven diverse benchmarks show that \textsc{ReFusion} not only overwhelmingly surpasses prior MDMs with a 34\% performance gain and an over 18$\times$ speedup on average, but also bridges the performance gap to strong ARMs while maintaining a 2.33$\times$ average speedup.